 Mail-in rebates often have a deadline to send your claim form.
 If you miss the deadline, you might not get your rebate.
 Keep a copy of your receipt, UPC code and claim form for any mail-in rebate you submit.
 In many cases, it could take six to eight weeks to receive your rebate.
 If you haven't received it within eight weeks, use the phone number found on your copy of the rebate form to make an inquiry with the company issuing the rebate.

 Credit Card Cash-Back Rebates

 Some credit cards offer cash back on purchases you charge to the card.
-These rebates typically range from 1 percent to 5 percent depending on the terms of your card.
-These rebates are either credited automatically to your account, decreasing your balance owed, or they collect until you decide what to do with the rebate balance.
-Depending on your card, you might be able to request a check for your rebate or redeem the rebate for gift cards, airline miles and select merchandise.
+These rebates typically range from 1 percent to 5 percent, depending on the terms of your card.
+Depending on the terms, these rebates are either credited automatically to your account, decreasing your balance owed, or they collect until you decide what to do with the rebate balance.
+Depending on your card, you can request a check or prepaid debit card for your rebate or redeem the rebate for gift cards, airline miles and select merchandise.

 Terms and Conditions

 Many rebates have terms or conditions you must meet.
 These eligibility requirements may involve service contract requirements or a minimum number of items you must buy.
 Review offer details carefully before you make your purchase to make sure you're eligible to receive the rebate.
 You might receive a paper check or prepaid debit card for your rebate payment.

 Some debit cards have expiration dates, charge fees or have declining balances for inactivity.
 If you receive a debit card, read the terms and conditions enclosed and check the expiration date printed on the card so you don’t miss the opportunity to use your rebate.
 Similar to debit card expiration dates, you might have a limited amount of time to deposit a paper check.
 If you receive a paper check, deposit or cash it quickly.